EwX-TraceGrid/ewx-tracegrid/utils/krakensdr_monitor/README.md

 # Passive RF Monitor

-This is a lightweight Python script to passively monitor multiple radio frequencies using KrakenSDR (or 5 RTL-SDRs in independent mode).
+This is a lightweight Python script to passively monitor multiple radio frequencies using SDR (or 5 RTL-SDRs in independent mode).

 ## 📡 Features